knastman/tasks-typescript/README.md

 # tasks-typescript
-Temporary resp for set of tasks
+Temporary resp for set of tasks.

+Typescript 1